rhodgeson/Fish-in-the-C/README.md

 # Fish-in-the-C
-Simple interactive aquarium made with Unity.
+Scripts for an interactive aquarium made with Unity.
 All scripts above were either completely or mostly written by me.

 Some detailed implementation information: